 For his postdoctoral research with Loren Frank at the University of California San Francisco, he used in-vivo electrophysiology to investigate the relationship between coordinated hippocampal-cortical activity and memory.
+As a data scientist at a startup in the San Francisco Bay Area, he analyzed clinical and device data for the development of wearable bioelectronic neuromodulation therapies.
 He completed graduate research with Barry Dickson at the Institute of Molecular Pathology in Vienna, Austria, where he used genetic and imaging methods to map a neural circuit in the Drosophila brain.
 He received a BBiomedSc and a BSc (Hons) from the University of Melbourne, Australia.

 - Memory formation